dtcenter/METdataio/docs/Users_Guide/load_data.rst

   python met_db_load.py /path-to/load_specification.xml  &> log/your_logname.log &

-- Replace *path-to-METdataio-source* to the location where the METdataio source code is saved.
+- Replace *path-to-METdataio-source* to the path to the location of the cloned or forked METdataio source code.
 - Replace the *path-to* with the location where the load_specification.xml XML load specification file was saved.

 Refer to the section **Create the XML Specification File** and expand the drop-down instructions